davidVeer/CarInformation/README.md

 invalid, I fixed this by throwing a NullPointerException if this was the case.
 I am trying to figure out a way t handle this exception in a logical way.
 - I also found out that totalValue would always initialise its outcome at 0.0 which is fine enough however it made it more prone to allowing errors to pass through as it would just not add a number when the list was empty

-here are some bullet points to improve for the next test or iteration of the class.
+Todo's for during (of after) testing
 - [X] don't use random data in tests (as a main test, it's still okay to use as a secondary test)
-- [ ] restructure Calculator (see diagrams v2_2)
+- [X] restructure tests (create diagram in diagram v2_2)
 - [X] write tests that test: when all values are valid but all are different.
 - [X] write tests that test: when all values are invalid.
-- [ ] write tests that test: when all values are identical (and valid).
+- [X] write tests that test: when all values are identical (and valid).
+- [X] write tests that test: when there are no values (empty list)
 - [ ] write tests that test: when about half of the values are valid and the other half is invalid
 - [ ] write tests that test: when all values are valid with some identical values
-- [X] write tests that test: when there are no values (empty list)
 - [ ] write tests that test: when all values are close together
 - [ ] write test that tests: whether no values are removed from the originalList when filtered
-- [X] restructure tests (create diagram in diagram v2_2)
 - [ ] use total calculation in mean calculation
 - [ ] total for (specifically) kilometers driven is last - first valid number (more accurate total this way)
+- [ ] for: Liter price, and fuel economy. if any variable in calculation is negative the value should be NaN
+- [ ] for kilometers driven: if odometer is lower (or by extention a negative number) the odometer should be set to -1 to avoid setting the next invalid driven kilometers
+- [ ] restructure Calculator (see classDiagram/diagrams v2/diagrams v2_2)